GhostWriters/DockSTARTer/docs/Overrides/introduction.md

       - ${MEDIADIR_TV}:/media
 ```

-This will change Sonarr to use hotio's image for Sonarr and add a /media volume.
-Everything else from the original config such as the remaining volumes and environment variables will merge together.

-You can also use overrides to add a app that is not in DS already.

 ***

-## Example
+The below example will use the override file to add a app that is not in DS already.
+This option will need all required docker compose yaml code for the specific app.

+### Full App Override Example

 ```yaml
 version: "3.4"  # this must match the version in docker-compose.yml